- Background checks in India are legal but not universally mandatory across all industries and roles.

 - Biometric information

-Violating these regulations can lead to legal consequences, including fines up to ₹250 crore under the Digital Personal Data Protection Act, wrongful rejection lawsuits, and significant reputational damage that erodes customer and stakeholder trust.
+Violating these regulations can lead to legal consequences, including fines up to Rs.
+250 crore under the Digital Personal Data Protection Act, wrongful rejection lawsuits, and significant reputational damage that erodes customer and stakeholder trust.

-What Information is Typically Included in an Employee Background Check in India?
+What Should be Included in an Employee Background Check?

 You can conduct different types of employment background checks based on a new hire's role.
 Here are some of the most common background checks you can consider: